Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 The energy spectra of the neutrons going through the vacuum pipe and emanating at the surface of the shielding in the backward direction is shown in Figure~\ref{fig:n-out-beam-pipe}.
-To estimate the neutron background reaching the detector, these neutrons were tracked through an additional 5 metres thick iron block, since it is the fast (above 3 MeV) neutrons that can contribute to the additional background.
+To estimate the neutron background reaching the detector, these neutrons were tracked through an additional 5 metres thick iron block (a nominal 1 m for the last bending magnet and then an additional 4 m) , since it is the fast (above 3 MeV) neutrons that can contribute to the additional background.
 Iron was the material of choice due to its high effective cross section for removing high energy neutrons.
 These neutrons spread out inside the block of iron, and their intensity is effectively attenuated.

+The picking of 5 meters is not that we view this as our thickness requirement, but as a gauge of whether or not the required attenuation can be achieved at all.
+As we see, the answer is a resounding Yes, allowing then the optimization of the shielding thickness to match the estimated (or measured) natural flux of fast neutrons at the Yemilab site.

+Ideally, the shielding to attenuate these neutrons should reduce the rate in the fiducial volume to below the naturally-occurring neutron level, which results from nuclear reactions induced by high-energy muons that reach the environment of the detector and from natural radioactivity in the environment.
+To the best of our understanding, this is ``a few neutrons per year (above 3 MeV) in the fiducial volume.''
+This represents, consulting the numbers shown in Fig.~\ref{fig:n-out-beam-pipe}, an overall attenuation factor of about 10$^{-24}$.

 The same technique used for KamLAND simulations, event biasing using particle splitting, was applied to evaluate the neutron flux towards the detector.
 However, the 5 metres of iron was far too great even when using these variance reduction techniques, and therefore this simulation was done in consecutive stages.
 The 5 metres block was divided into 10 layers, 50 cm thick.
 The energy spectrum and spatial distribution of neutrons were recorded at the end of each layer, and a new simulation was started using these values as input parameters for the following Fe layer.
-This has enabled the simulation of the entire thick block of iron.
+For a correct normalisation of the results, after each stage the results were scaled by a factor equal to the ratio between the number of neutrons per proton that were expected to enter the new shielding layer and the number of neutrons generated in the simulation to produce results with good enough statistics.
+This has enabled the simulation of the entire thick block of iron, and we find that 500 cm reduces the flux of neutrons by a factor $1.60 \times 10^{-28}$.
+(The use of consecutive stages in the simulation reduces the statistical error on this to $1.84 \times 10^{-31}$.)
 The energy spectra of the neutrons recorded after each iron layer are shown in Figure~\ref{fig:n-spectra}.
+(The origin of the step around 20 MeV in many spectra is unclear: it may or may not be related to the switch between measurements and models in the Shielding Physics List.)
 The 3 MeV energy cut was applied in all these simulations.